Three soldiers martyred in North Waziristan blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIRANSHAH: Three soldiers were martyred in a roadside blast in North Waziristan tribel district on Tuesday, official sources said.
+MIRANSHAH: Three soldiers were martyred in a roadside blast in North Waziristan tribal district on Tuesday, official sources said.

-The identity of the martyred soldiers could not be ascertained.
-Their corpses were shifted to the military hospital in Miranshah.

-MIRANSHAH: Three soldiers were martyred in a roadside blast in North Waziristan tribel district on Tuesday, official sources said.
+MIRANSHAH: Three soldiers were martyred in a roadside blast in North Waziristan tribal district on Tuesday, official sources said.